cdavidstefan/cdavidstefan/README.md

 - 🌱 I’m currently learning the fundamentals.
 BigO, Data Structures, Algorithms,
 - 💞️ I’m looking to collaborate on ...
 - 📫 You can reach me at ciucadavidstefan@gmail.com
-- 👀 Check out my portfolio:
+- 👀 Check out my portfolio: ~Coming Soon~

 <!---
 cdavidstefan/cdavidstefan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.